What is Failure Mode and Effect Analysis?

 Along with identifying the weak spots - failure modes - teams also look at their potential causes and, especially, their potential effects on other system components - effect analysis.
 Possible failures, their probability of presenting, and the magnitude of their impact are expressed quantitatively in a chart.

 FMEA has roots in military systems management of the 1940s and applies to any process, product, or design analysis.
 Since the 1970s, it’s been popular with business sectors requiring the highest levels of reliability - aerospace industry, automotive, nuclear, oil & gas engineering, as well as healthcare.
 FMEA is popularly used by Lean Six Sigma practitioners, as it aligns perfectly with its zero-defects program.

 Why does it pay to do Failure Mode and Effect Analysis?

-It’s useful to do an FMEA when:
+It’s beneficial to do an FMEA when:

-Sometimes, the technique is extended to Failure Mode, Effects & Criticality Analysis (FMECA), to name the critical concerns specifically.
+Sometimes, the technique is extended to Failure Mode, Effects & Criticality Analysis (FMECA) to name the critical concerns specifically.